 Why Does My Kasa Smart Plug Keep Disconnecting From WiFi?

-- WiFi signal weak at the outlet where plug is installed
+- Weak 2.4GHz signal at the plug

 Problem Description

 Your Kasa smart plug randomly disconnects from WiFi and shows offline in the Kasa app.
 It might work fine for hours or days then suddenly go offline.
 You notice because a scheduled automation does not run, or you try to turn something on from your phone and it fails.
 Sometimes it reconnects on its own, other times you have to unplug it and plug it back in.
-This is incredibly frustrating because the whole point of a smart plug is reliability.
+This is incredibly annoying because the whole point of a smart plug is reliability.
 The disconnections are usually caused by WiFi interference, router settings, or the plug losing its IP address.

 Symptoms